Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 Please read the common README.md first for the general format description.

 The following data packets were observed on these particular units:
-EHYHBX08AAV3: air-to-water heat pump with gas condensing technology, functioning in weather-dependent LWT mode
+EHYHBX08AAV3: air-to-water heat pump in cascade with gas condensing technology, functioning in weather-dependent LWT mode
 EHVX08S26CB9W: air-to-water heat pump (with cooling), functioning in weather-dependent LWT mode (so far only "main package" packets were tested for this model)

 All values in this document are hex, except for the byte numbering in the payload and time (ms) references.